-The website contains most of the information available to parents and students that is required.
+The website contains all of the information available to parents and students that is required, and it is easy to navigate.

-School signage is large enough (large font) and at a height which can be read easily by any student including those in wheelchairs.
+Signage: School signage, internal and external, should be large enough (large font) and at a height which can be read easily by any user of the building including those in wheelchairs.
 School signs make clear where access points and exits points are including disabled signs and disabled toilets.
-Most of the signage is compliant, with only very few non-compliant (uppercase lettering) signage being identified.

-IWB technology enables all students to access information readily regardless of their disability and is adjusted, where appropriate for students, known to the school already, who suffer hearing loss.
+Technology and furniture: Technology enables all students to access information readily regardless of their disability and is adjusted, where appropriate for students, known to the school already, who suffer hearing loss.